mjambon/purple-fringe/README.md

 it, we create a purple fringe from the image which already has a purple fringe.
-This involves selecting the blue-purple component of the image, which is a combination of blue and red within at some acceptable ratio and blurring it.
+This involves selecting the blue-purple component of the image, which is a combination of blue and red within some acceptable ratio and blurring it.
 The result is a mask that if added to the original image would produce a purple fringe roughly like the one we want to remove.
 What remains to do is somehow subtract this approximate artificial